 There are moments of classic horror, strange shadows and the hair in the sink – and quite a psychological angle as Marta tries to work everything out.
 It is an examination of what the mind is capable of, and Chapman has stated that a documentary she saw about post-traumatic stress syndrome helped inspire her.
 Her plotting and structure are really something to be admired, as is her portrayal of such a complex character as Marta in the narrator role.
 I was surprised at how short the novel is (less than 200 pages) but really it doesn’t need to be any longer.
 Chapman is careful and precise, laying out her story before the reader and slowly unfolding it like cloth.
 It does not take long to reach the end, but once it is over there seems to be so much more that we still do not know.

-How To Be A Good Wife will be published on 3rd January 2013 by Picador, an imprint of Pan Macmillan.
+Published on 3rd January 2013 by Picador, an imprint of Pan Macmillan.
 My copy was kindly provided by the publisher for review.